 Thanks for making it this far in the List Building Week.
-If you’re a travel blogger, vlogger, or social media influencer looking to grow your online presence, consider joining the Travel is Life Tribe to engage with a community of like minded travel professionals like yourself.
-We’d love to have you.
+If you're a travel blogger, vlogger, or social media influencer looking to grow your online presence, consider joining Travel is Life Creators to engage with a community of like minded travel professionals like yourself.
+We'd love to have you.
 Also be sure and check out the rest of the resources in my Travel Blogger Success Kit.

 I'd also love your input with this List Building Week Challenge and would appreciate you adding a comment to the bottom of this post with your thoughts and feedback.
 For those of you who send an e-mail newsletter now, how often do you send and what are you sending?
 What are some important things to consider that I didn't mention above about keeping your list engaged?
 Who are your favorite e-mail newsletters that you subscribe to in the travel blogging world?